plone/plone.api/docs/about.rst

 Import and usage style
 ----------------------

-API methods are grouped by their field of usage.
+API methods are grouped according to what they affect.
 For example:
-:ref:`chapter_portal`, :ref:`chapter_content`, :ref:`chapter_users`
+:ref:`chapter_portal`, :ref:`chapter_content`, :ref:`chapter_users` and
-and :ref:`chapter_groups`.
-Hence the importing and usage of API methods look like this:
+:ref:`chapter_groups`.
+In general, importing and using an API looks something like this:

 .. invisible-code-block: python